vladsud/FluidFramework/api-report/container-runtime.api.md

 import { AttachState } from '@fluidframework/container-definitions';
 import { ContainerWarning } from '@fluidframework/container-definitions';
 import { EventEmitter } from 'events';
+import { EventForwarder } from '@fluidframework/common-utils';
 import { FluidDataStoreRegistryEntry } from '@fluidframework/runtime-definitions';
 import { FluidObject } from '@fluidframework/core-interfaces';
 import { FlushMode } from '@fluidframework/runtime-definitions';
 import { IAudience } from '@fluidframework/container-definitions';
+import { IClientConfiguration } from '@fluidframework/protocol-definitions';
 import { IClientDetails } from '@fluidframework/protocol-definitions';
 import { IContainerContext } from '@fluidframework/container-definitions';
 import { IContainerRuntime } from '@fluidframework/container-runtime-definitions';